-“The Chester and Lenoir Railroad connected McConnells to the region.”
+“The Chester and Lenior Railroad connected McConnells to the region.”

 City Directories and History: Olivet Presbyterian Church was founded in 1842 by Independent Presbyterians under